-Special Note to Financial Aid Recipients: In accordance with federal and state guidelines, a drop or withdrawal may reduce a student's financial aid award.
+Special Note to Financial Aid Recipients: A drop or withdrawal may reduce a student's financial aid award per federal and state guidelines.
 As a result, the student may owe a balance to the college.
-Any amounts owed after the financial aid award adjustment are billed to the student.
+Any amounts owed after the award of financial assistance adjustment are billed to the student.
 See Financial Obligations and Holds for more information on outstanding amounts owed to NCC.

-A student asked to leave the College for misconduct or delinquent attendance will receive no refund of tuition or fees.
+A student asked to leave the College for misconduct or delinquent attendance will not receive a tuition or fee refund.